Listen to this blog post

 What are hallucinations and delusions

-The first thing to remember, hallucinations are usually false perceptions regarding taste, smell and fears that do not exist.
+The first thing to remember, hallucinations are usually false perceptions regarding taste, smell, and fears that do not exist.
 This typically occurs in elderly patients suffering from Alzheimer’s or other forms of dementia.
 Trending on the same path, delusions are a kind of false understanding about what is going on in the present.
 Both hallucinations, as well as delusions, occur in individuals suffering from dementia.
 Dealing with this day out and being careful not to irritate the condition any further can cause strain on you, as the caregiver.
 Here are some great books to help you now.

 Living in fear

 Another key point, the journey of old age is not an easy one.
-And our loved ones are often victims of some or the other kind of disease conditions.
+And our loved ones are often victims of some of the other kinds of disease conditions.
 Of the several debilitating conditions that our elderly suffer from.
 Hallucinations and delusions are the ones that almost cripple the ability of our elderly to live a normal life.
-An elderly with delusion often perceive that their relative or caregivers are planning all sorts of activities to kill them.
-Living with such notions makes life difficult for our elderly.
+An elderly with delusion often perceive that their relatives or caregivers are planning all sorts of activities to kill them.
+Living with such notions makes life difficult for our loved ones.
 As they live in constant fear of something that actually does not exist.

 Learning about the facts of hallucinations and delusions

 Hallucinations and delusions are two distinct conditions.
-Which affects our elderly suffering from Alzheimer’s or dementia of another type.
+Which affects our loved ones suffering from Alzheimer’s or dementia of another type.
 An elderly with hallucination have a sensory imagination.
-For example, they feel, hear or taste something that really does not exist.
-When our elderly loved one with Alzheimer’s experiences hallucinations.
+For example, they feel, hear, or taste something that really does not exist.
+When our loved one with Alzheimer’s experiences hallucinations.
 They seem to feel or hear or sense something that is not true.
 For example, they may feel bugs are crawling up on their arms and legs.
 Or they may see their relatives who no longer exist and may also relive old experiences.
 All such conditions sum up hallucinations.

 Additional facts of hallucinations

-Hallucinations and delusions are two distinct conditions, which affect our elderly suffering from Alzheimer’s or dementia of another type.
-An elderly with hallucination have a sensory imagination.
-For example, they feel, hear or taste something that really does not exist.
-When our elderly loved one with Alzheimer’s experiences hallucinations, they seem to feel or hear or sense something that is not true.
+Hallucinations and delusions are two distinct conditions, which affect our loved ones suffering from Alzheimer’s or dementia of another type.
+Our loved ones with hallucinations have sensory imagination.
+For example, they feel, hear, or taste something that really does not exist.
+When our loved one with Alzheimer’s experiences hallucinations, they seem to feel or hear or sense something that is not true.
 Like, they may feel bugs are crawling up on their arms and legs, or they may see their relatives who no longer exist and may also relive old experiences.
 All such conditions sum up hallucinations.

 Additional facts of delusions